 2. Protein Bar

 The easiest way to meet almost half of your daily protein needs is with a simple protein bar.
-A good option is the Fit Joy protein bar that is GMO-free, gluten-free, and contains absolutely no artificial colors, flavors or sweeteners while providing 20 grams of protein and around 200 calories.
+A good option is to choose a protein bar that is GMO-free, gluten-free, and contains absolutely no artificial colors, flavors or sweeteners while providing 20 grams of protein and around 200 calories.
+You can alo try homemade protein bars.

 4. Instant Oatmeal Cups